MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2019-01-17-devin-townsend-empath.markdown

 block: "no" #means is shown in itunes
 ---

+## Other Interviews

+Looking for the interview segment about Devin's creativity book?
+[Here it is!](/interview/devin-townsend/creativity) Or the interview segment about his new signature acoustic guitar, Steve Vai, X-JAMM, and more?
+[Here it is!](/interview/devin-townsend/guitar-vai-x-jamm)
+{: .ad }

 ## Chaos and Order

 Devin Townsend is a bit of a conundrum.
 After 30 albums and decades of producing music, he still says he doesn't know what he's doing.
 He's written a book on creativity, which is the impetus for this interview.